 FICO Credit Scores

 Credit scores assign a numerical value to the above information.
-This number ranges from 300-850 for scores based on the FICO formula.
+This number ranges from 300-to 850 for scores based on the FICO formula.
 The higher the score, the better.
 This tells lenders that if they lend you money, you’re “good for it.”
 The rates you receive on mortgages and other loans will also be lower the higher your credit score.
-Your credit score can also impact the cost of insurance, get a job, obtaining security clearance, just to name a few.
+Your credit score can also impact the cost of insurance, getting a job, and obtaining security clearance, just to name a few.

 Tool Tip: You can get your credit score totally free from Experian.